dragonworx/tween/README.md

-# BTween
+# Tweeny Weeny

-A simple tweening library based on [EventEmitter3](https://www.npmjs.com/package/eventemitter3).
+A weally tweeny simple tweening library based on [EventEmitter3](https://www.npmjs.com/package/eventemitter3).

 > Works in the Browser or NodeJS